The Gohma fight starts with Gohma crawling along the ground (her "floor" pattern).

 Stun Gohma with your slingshot or a deku nut, then do a deku jumplash, then crouchstab.
 This makes your crouch stab deal a damage of 4 instead of 1, or 2 if you were to do a jumpslash with the Kokiri sword.
 Gohma will die in 3 crouch stabs

-The Gohma Clip strategy is used to set up the Ganondoor Wrong Warp.
-It was the old method used in Any%, it's still faster to do it in mst though
+The Gohma Clip strategy is used to set up the Ganondoor wrong warp.
+It was the old method used in Any%; it is still faster to do it in MST.

 Gohma Clip requires a stored Deku Stick Jumpslash before triggering the fight.
 Activate the infinite sword glitch, go to the right hand corner of the door (when facing it) then backflip on the first big eye frame.
 Make sure that the tip of your sword is clipping the wall on your left.
 If not, then let go of the control stick and flick your shield until your sword is clipping.

 If you didn't clip the first time, hold left and use the same backflip frame.